Sales tax: Effect of electronic commerce

 Electronic commerce business can also be affected by consumption taxes.
-It can be separated into four categories: retail. intermediaries, business-to-business and media (Goldfarb 2008).
+It can be separated into four categories: retail, intermediaries, business-to-business and media (Goldfarb 2008).
 These categories were affected varying degrees.
-The intermediaries was affected by the retail sales tax since it provide platforms for transitions between different parties (such as the Amazon marketplace).
+The intermediaries were affected by the retail sales tax since it provides platforms for transitions between different parties (such as the Amazon marketplace).
 Business-to-Business transactions will be placed in different circumstances by whether the case will be taxed in the US.
 Electronic commerce goods are usually not taxed the same especially across the stats in the US.
-Different states has their own sales tax regulation, for example, some states use their standard sales taxes law for the digital goods, and some of the states have specific laws for them.
+Different states have their own sales tax regulations, for example, some states use their standard sales taxes law for the digital goods, and some of the states have specific laws for them.
 It is difficult to enforce the taxes on electronic commerce especially for digital goods that trade across different countries.

 The effect that a sales tax has on consumer and producer behavior is rather large.
 The price elasticity of demand for online products is high, meaning that consumers are price sensitive and their demand will significantly change with small changes in price.
 This means that the tax burden lies primarily with the producer.
 To avoid altering demand, the producer will either avoid the tax if possible by relocating their fulfillment centers to areas without a high sales tax or they will internalize the cost of the sales tax by charging consumers the same price but paying for the tax from their profits.

 History

 Early examples

-A tax imposed on the sale of goods is depicted on the walls of ancient Egyptian tombs, which have been dated as far back as 2000 BC.
+A tax imposed on the sale of goods is depicted on the walls of Egyptians tombs, which have been dated as far back as 2000 BC.
 These paintings describe the collection of tax for specific commodities, such as cooking oil.

 Sales tax amounts, measured in drachmas at a rate of one percent, were recorded in a separate column of a record prepared for the auction of 16 slaves in Piraeus, Greece in 415 BC.
 Nearby Athens collected duties on the import and export of commodities, recorded at a rate of two percent in 399 BC.
 At that period of time, Athens did not rely on government agencies to collect its taxes; the responsibility was delegated to the highest bidder, a practice known as tax farming.

 The Roman emperor Augustus collected funds for his military aerarium in AD 6 with a one percent general sales tax, known as the centesima rerum venalium (hundredth of the value of everything sold).
 The Roman sales tax was later reduced to a half percent (ducentesima) by Tiberius, then abolished completely by Caligula.